MartinWitt/automatic-funicular/docs/ingress-util/README.md

-# ingress-util — Guide
+# ingressutil — Guide

 Overview
-- This guide documents the ingress-util Helm chart (library) templates that render one or multiple Kubernetes Ingress resources from explicit per-item entries.
+- This guide documents the ingressutil Helm chart (library) templates that render one or multiple Kubernetes Ingress resources from explicit per-item entries.
 - The chart no longer uses global/default ingress fields; every ingress must be defined in ingress.items.

 Files
-- charts/ingress-util/values.schema.json — JSON Schema used for editor autocompletion.
+- charts/ingressutil/values.schema.json — JSON Schema used for editor autocompletion.
-- charts/ingress-util/values.yaml — example placeholder; real values live in your deployment values files.
+- charts/ingressutil/values.yaml — example placeholder; real values live in your deployment values files.
-- charts/ingress-util/templates/_helpers.tpl — helper that renders a single Ingress from a per-item object.
+- charts/ingressutil/templates/_helpers.tpl — helper that renders a single Ingress from a per-item object.
-- charts/ingress-util/templates/ingress.yaml — iterates ingress.items and renders each ingress.
+- charts/ingressutil/templates/ingress.yaml — iterates ingress.items and renders each ingress.

 Required fields per item
 - subdomain (string) — left part of the host (required)